top of page

 Acupuncture Doesn't Work!

 Wait!
 What?
-Often times either in my office, or socially, people will say to me: I tried acupuncture and it didn't work.
-When I press a little further for details, I almost always reach the same conclusion; the person only went once and/or decided the course of their treatment instead of what was prescribed to them by their acupuncturist.
+Often times, either in my office, or socially, people will say to me: I tried acupuncture and it didn't work.
+When I press for details, I almost always reach the same conclusion; the person only went once and/or went with their own treatment plan instead of what was prescribed to them by their acupuncturist.
 In a recent blog, How often, and for how long, do I need to get acupuncture treatments?
 I talk about the general guidelines for a course of treatment.

-I am also very careful to let patients know at the onset of their treatments that acupuncture is not a 'one and done' approach.
+I let patients know at the onset of treatments that acupuncture is not a 'one and done' approach.
 I would also say that it isn't a 'magic bullet', although for some people, it actually is!
 I wish that were the case for everyone, but for most adults a course of treatment needs to be followed.
+This isn't to say that acupuncture can't also be utilized much in the same way that an occasional massage would be - to relax and rejuvenate.
+However, if you are interested in healing your ailment and maximizing your time and money, read on to learn how to get the most out of your treatments.

 With a typical course of treatment, you may or may not see an improvement in your chief health complaint - what finally got so bad that you sought acupuncture in the first place - right away.
-If not, typically people will notice changes in other aspects of their health.
+If not, the tendency is to notice changes in other aspects of their health.
 Let's say that someone comes in for constipation, but they also have trouble sleeping, lower back pain and anxiety.
-After three treatments, they may come in saying that they are calmer and have been sleeping better on some nights.
-They also report that their lower back pain is less intense and less frequent, but the constipation hasn't budged (pardon the pun!).
+After three treatments, they report that they are calmer and have been sleeping better on some nights.
+They also say that their lower back pain is less intense and less frequent, but the constipation hasn't budged (pardon the pun!).

-This information tells me that we are on the correct path of treatment and that your body decides how, and in what order, your health complaints clear up.
+This information tells me that we are on the correct path of treatment and that your body decides how, and in what order, your health complaints will clear up.
 Patients should be observant of how they feel in between acupuncture sessions, and forthcoming with the changes that they notice.
-At times, a patient may come in and say that absolutely nothing has changed, but when I review their symptoms and press for details, they are actually improving, but can be (oddly enough) reluctant to admit it.
+At times, a patient may come in and say that absolutely nothing has changed, but when I review their symptoms, check them with Asian medicine diagnostic methods and press for details, they are actually improving, but can be (oddly enough) reluctant to admit it.

-What if you are following exactly the course of treatment and there are no results at all?
+What if you are following the treatment plan and are experiencing no improvement?
 Meaning that you can honestly say that absolutely nothing about your health has changed since you started treatment.
 And, that you are not saying: I feel better for a day or two and then it comes back.
 And you are also not saying that other complaints are improving (these are markers that we are on the right track).
-It is at that point that I let a patient know that I have tried all of the tools in my toolbox and for some reason (there are still some mysteries in the universe) it isn't working.
+And, if based on my own diagnostic methods, I am not observing the change that I would have anticipated a certain stage of treatment, that is point when I will let a patient know that I have tried all of the tools in my toolbox and for some reason (there are still some mysteries in the universe) it isn't working.
+If I suspect that acupuncture may not be effective for a patient, I will let relay that to them prior to the completion of the full course of treatment.
+At that point, they can decide whether to continue, because some ailments are more stubborn, there may indeed be a shift by completing the recommended course of treatment.

-So when people say that they tried acupuncture and it didn't work, I can't help but wonder if they followed the course of treatment that their acupuncturist recommended to them based on their three - four years and thousands of hours of schooling, along with their clinical observations.
-Or, if perhaps they had it performed by someone who did not actually recieve a Master's Degree in acupuncture such as a physical therapist, chiropractor or even an MD who may be able to practice without this thorough training and/or are practicing illegally.
-'Dry Needling' also falls into this category.
+Therefore, when people say that they tried acupuncture and it didn't work, I can't help but wonder whether they followed the course of treatment that their acupuncturist recommended to them based on the practitioner's three - four years and thousands of hours of schooling, along with their clinical observations.
+Or, if perhaps they had acupuncture performed by someone who did not receive a Master's Degree in acupuncture such as a physical therapist, chiropractor or even an MD?
+All of who may be practicing illegally, and/or who may be able to practice without a thorough training in Asian medicine.
+'Dry Needling', which does not have its roots in Traditional Asian Medicine also falls into this category and is illegal in New York state!

 Does acupuncture work?
 You bet it does.
-I can say this without hesitation based on my own 35+ years experience as a patient, and 20+ years as a practitioner, and also based on the fact that acupuncture has hundreds of years of documented success leading back to the Ming Dynasty (1368–1644).
-During this time The Great Compendium of Acupuncture and Moxibustion was published with principles of acupuncture on which modern practices of this tradition rests.
+I can say this without hesitation based on my own 35+ years' experience as a patient, and 20+ years as a practitioner.
+I also base it on the fact that acupuncture has hundreds of years of documented success leading back to the Ming Dynasty (1368–1644).
+The Great Compendium of Acupuncture and Moxibustion, published during this period, laid down the principles of acupuncture that form its modern practices.

 If you are spreading this rumor, please stop so that others can confidently pursue a healing modality that could very well save them years of ill-health, unnecessary medical procedures or psychological suffering.

-I would love the opportunity to debunk the myth that acupucnture doesn't work.
-Reach out to me and come in for a free consultation to learn what acupuncture can do for you, and about your recommnded course of treatment.
+I would love the opportunity to debunk the myth that acupuncture doesn't work.
+Reach out to me and come in for a free consultation to learn what acupuncture can do for you, and about your recommended course of treatment.
 Thank you for reading! katonahacupuncture@gmail.com

 Comments